What are Paraliminals

 The principles underlying the development of Paraliminal Technology are scientifically based and extensively researched.
 This document examines the literature on the supporting technologies including Suggestive-Accelerative Learning and Teaching methods, Whole Brain Learning, Imagery, Suggestion, Relaxation, and Neuro-Linguistic Programming.

 The amount of literature on each of the above-mentioned subjects is quite large.
-The intent of this paper is to offer a brief overview of the literature and provide a framework for further understanding.
+The intent of this article is to offer a brief overview of the literature and provide a framework for further understanding.
 It is not intended to be exhaustive in detail.

 Overall Design